magento/devdocs/guides/v1.0/config-guide/bootstrap/magento-bootstrap.md

 {% endhighlight %}

 <h2 id="config-boot-exception">Default exception handling</h2>
-The boostrap object specifies how the Magento application handles uncaught exceptions as follows:
+The bootstrap object specifies how the Magento application handles uncaught exceptions as follows:

 *	In <a href="{{ site.gdeurl }}config-guide/bootstrap/magento-modes.html#mode-developer">developer mode</a>, displays the exception as-is.
 *	In any other mode, attempts to log exception and display a generic error message.